 - Place these cards on their appropriate pile and again replace the empty spaces created with the top card from the stockpile.

-Clock is easy to learn but almost impossible to beat.
+Clock solitaire is easy to learn, but almost impossible to beat.
 If you're in for a challenge, this is the solo card game for you.

-Shuffle and deal the cards face down into 13 piles.
-Place 12 piles in a circle, the 13th pile in the middle, and turn the top card face-up.
+Shuffle and deal the cards face down into 13 piles, with four cards in every pile.
+Place 12 piles into a circle and the 13th pile in the middle.
+These piles should end up resembling a clock.
+Once you've done this, you can turn the top cards on the center pile of the circle face-up.

-Take the face-up card in the middle pile and put it face up under the pile on the face of the clock that equals its number.
+To being play, take the face-up card in the middle pile and put that card face up underneath the pile on the clock where that card's number is supposed to be.
 Then turn the card on the top of that pile face-up and put it face-up under its appropriate pile.
-If all 12 piles become four-of-a-kind before the fourth King turns up, you win.
+So, for example, if your card is in the 1 o'clock space is a 9, then you'll place that card face-up underneath the 9 o'clock pile.
+If all 12 piles become four-of-a-kind before the fourth King turns up, then you win the game.

-Roll Call, played with a standard card deck, is a fast-paced game in which you attempt to call out the cards.
+Roll Call, played with a standard 52-card deck, is a fast-paced game in which you attempt to call out the cards.

 - Shuffle the cards and hold them in your hand

-- When a card turns up that corresponds with the number called, throw it aside.
+- When a card turns up that corresponds to the number called, throw it aside.

-- After you've worked through the deck, pick up the stockpile without disturbing the order and deal again, still calling the numbers, continuing from where you left off on the first go-round.
+- After you've worked through the deck for the first time, pick up the stockpile without disturbing the order and deal again, still calling the numbers, continuing from where you left off on the first go-round.

-The goal of Four Seasons is to attempt to form four suits, from Ace up to King in sequential order.
+Typically, most card players are familiar with the Four Season solitaire card game, but there is a variation that modifies the game play.
+The goal of this Four Seasons variation is to attempt to form four suits, from Aces (low) up to Kings in sequential order.

-- Pick out the four aces from a deck of cards and place them face-up in a vertical row, alternating red and black.
+- Pick out the four aces from a deck of cards and place them face-up in a vertical row, alternating them from red to black.
 Shuffle the remaining cards and place six cards, also face up, on both sides of the vertical row of four Aces.

-- If you find there's an ascending card to any of the Aces (in the first instance a two, and so on), place it on the Ace and in like manner, any higher card in sequence to the one already played on the Ace.
+- If there's any ascending cards in these columns to any of the Aces (in the first instance a two, and so on), place it on the Ace and in like manner, any higher card in sequence to the one already played on the Ace.

-- Fill the gaps in the side rows from the remaining cards from the deck until there are no longer any cards that can be played to the center row.
+- Fill the gaps in the side rows from the remaining deck until there are no longer any cards that can be played to the center row.

 - Cards that can't be used either in the center or side rows are placed in a waste-pile to be used again.